Étienne Dolet

 Étienne Dolet (/fr/; 3 August 1509 – 3 August 1546) was a French scholar, translator and printer.
 He was a controversial figure throughout his lifetime, which was buffeted by the opposing forces of the Renaissance and the French Inquisition.
 His early attacks upon the Inquisition and the municipal authorities of Toulouse, together with his later publications in Lyon, caused the French Inquisition to monitor his activities closely.

 After several stays in prison, the combined efforts of the parlement of Paris, the Inquisition, and the theological faculty of the Sorbonne resulted in his conviction for heresy and a death sentence.
 He was hanged and burned with his books on the Place Maubert in Paris.
 In modern times, Dolet is remembered as a martyr for what is now known as freedom of speech and freedom of the press.

 Early life and education

 Born in 1509 to parents who are not known to modern historians, Dolet lived in Orléans until the age of twelve.
 He was able to secure a very solid education because influential "and perhaps wealthy patronage ... made provision for his education, mainly at Padua and Toulouse, with apparently few privations due to lack of means."
 Accordingly, in 1521, he left for Paris, where he studied Latin for five years with Nicolas Bérault, who also taught Gaspard II de Coligny.

 In 1526, following the humanist tradition of the time, he began a tour of European universities.
-First, he went to Padua to perfect his knowledge of Latin and especially of the Cicero' writings.
+First, he went to Padua to perfect his knowledge of Latin and especially of Cicero's writings.
 He did this under the direction of his master and friend, Simon de Villanova.
 On the death of Villanova, Étienne Dolet served as secretary to Jean de Langeac, bishop of Limoges and French ambassador to the Republic of Venice.
 There he followed Battista Egnazio's lessons on Cicero, who became for Dolet his “master of writing and often of thought”.
 He stayed in Venice for a year, leaving when Langeac's ambassadorship came to an end.
 During this time, Dolet also found time to write Latin love poems to a Venetian woman named Elena.

 He returned soon afterwards to Toulouse, where he studied law from 1532 to 1534.